benelson/GJ876/README.rst

 Attribution
 -----------

-There will be a source soon.
+I will list a BibTeX entry once it gets listed.